 Fartillery: As Guy has demonstrated on several occasions, the Sonic Scream works with burps too.

 Size Shifter: Part of SheZow's powerset.
-Usually limited to making a hand grow for the heavy-handed super she-slap - but when ill or emotionally unbalanced, SheZow's other body parts seem to grow or shrink in size, too.
+Usually limited to making a hand grow for the heavy-handed super she-slap and her eyelashes for the Wind Winkers - but when ill or emotionally unbalanced, SheZow's other body parts seem to grow or shrink in size, too.

-Spider-Sense: One of Guy's powers is the ability to sense when danger is present, which aside from letting him dodge things like the Trope Namer also automatically transforms him into SheZow.
+Spider-Sense/Psychic Powers: One of Guy's powers is the ability to sense when danger is present, which aside from letting him dodge things like the Trope Namer also automatically transforms him into SheZow.
 (He changes back when the danger is past.)
 It's called SheSP.
-Note this makes SheZow one of the few heroes with more than one way of transforming.
+Note this makes SheZow one of the few heroes with more than one way of transforming (as shown in a report on how Guy can transform into SheZow in two different ways), it's also the only power Guy retains when not SheZow.

 Wholesome Crossdresser: Guy wears a female superhero costume to fight crime and save the day.
 Although he didn't take it well initially, Guy Hamdon doesn't seem too bothered that SheZow is his superhero alter ego afterwards.